Big Wave Hiking

 Woman hiking Pillar Point Bluff with her dog on the trail

 Mavericks' surf break is like a grizzly bear on reverse schedule: It hibernates in the summer and roars to life in the winter.
 This famous surf break off the coast of Half Moon Bay has been drawing spectators and big-wave surfers for over 20 years.
-And while the 24-hour-notice surf contest is the biggest draw, it’s still awesome to see the three-story-building-sized waves break anytime during fall and winter.
-Outside of a helicopter or boat (those lucky ducks!), the best place to spy the wave when it’s breaking is on Pillar Point Bluff.
-This trail system is great year round, and punctuated by the dramatic location of the Pillar Point Air Force station.
+And while the 24-hour-notice surf contest is the biggest draw, it’s still awesome to see the three-story-building-sized waves break anytime (especially during fall and winter).
+The best place to spy the wave when it’s breaking is on Pillar Point Bluff, but this trail system is great year round, punctuated by the dramatic location of the Pillar Point Air Force station.

 The beautiful bluffside trail system overlooks the moody Pacific and a few of its popular residents, like harbor seals.
 The small regional park has dog-friendly trails zigging and zagging on the bluffs with distant views of Mavericks (bring binoculars).